simgislab/m-d.me/notes/roerich-trails-to-asia-en/index.md

 We also paid a visit to a ruined Bön sanctuary, referred to by Dr. Francke.
 (15) Unfortunately the frescoes that once adorned the walls of the edifice were in a very dilapidated condition and one could hardly identify the images represented on them.

-On the twenty-third of August we broke camp and started on our further journey, hoping to reach the hamlet of Nuria in one day's march.
+On the twenty-third of August we broke camp and started on our further journey, hoping to reach the hamlet of Nurla in one day's march.

 13\.
 Francke, *A History of Western Tibet*, p.
 96.